+- d. along with hydrochloric acid, carbonic, butyric and lactic acids also compete in achieving a very acidic pH

+- e. in infants, gastric lipase is more active than in adults

 - 22. The HCl secretion is stimulated by:

 - a. somatostatin

 - b. secretin

 - c. prostaglandins

 - d. gastrin

 - e. epidermal growth factor

 - 23. Parietal cells from the gastric glands secrete:

 - a. hydrochloric acid

 - b. pepsin

 - c. pepsinogen

 - d. carbonic anhydrase

 - e. bicarbonate

-24. The amount of gastric juice produced daily in the horse can reach:

-- a.
-30 L
+- 24. Regarding the cephalic phase of the gastric secretion regulation, the following answer is not correct:

+- a. the excitation of the oral mucosa chemoreceptors causes the secretion of gastric juice

-- b.
-1 L
+- b. the stimuli have a cephalic origin

-- c.
-0.5 L
+- c. this phase has no humoral (hormonal) component

-- d.
-100 L

-- e.
-0.1 L
+- d. the secretion of gastric juice is performed by vago-vagal reflex

+- e. the sight, the smell of the food, as well as the proximity of meal times determine the secretion of gastric juice

-25. The pyloric glands secrete the hormone called:
+- 25. The pyloric glands secrete the hormone called:

 - a. inhibin

 - b. gastrin

 - c. pepsinogen

 - d. insulin

 - e. adrenaline

-26. Intragastric coagulation of milk is produced by:
+- 26. Intragastric coagulation of milk is produced by:

-- a. pepsin in adult animals, lab ferment in infants - b. lipase - c. amylase - d. trypsin - e. chymotrypsin - 27.
-The specificity of pepsin lies in the fact that it: - a. hydrolyses the peptide chains of the aromatic amino acids - b. hydrolyses the peptide chains of the carboxylic amino acids - c. hydrolyses the peptide chains of the basic amino acids - d. has no specificity, hydrolysing all proteins - e. answers a and b are valid - 28.
-The optimal pH of action for pepsin is: - a. weak acidic (5.5 6)
+- a. pepsin in adult animals, labferment (rennin) in infants

+- b. lipase

+- c. amylase

+- d. trypsin

+- e. chymotrypsin

+- 27. The specificity of pepsin lies in the fact that it:

+- a. hydrolyses the peptide chains of the aromatic amino acids

+- b. hydrolyses the peptide chains of the carboxylic amino acids

+- c. hydrolyses the peptide chains of the basic amino acids